 A total of 25 forested flux measurement sites of the CarboEurope-IP network were analyzed in the context of this study.
 Site names and main characteristics are listed in Table 1.
-Flux data processing for all participating sites followed the concept proposed by Aubinet et al. (2000), which has been further refined by Mauder et al. (2006, 2007b).
+Flux data processing for all participating sites followed the concept proposed by Aubinet et al. (2000), which has been further refined by Mauder et al. (2006, 2007).
 Original flow fields were rotated according to the planar fit method (Wilczak et al., 2001), and subsequently the Moore- (Moore, 1986), Schotanus- (Liu et al., 2001), and WPL-corrections (Webb et al., 1980) were performed.
-The corrected fluxes were checked for their quality according to a scheme proposed by Foken and Wichura (1996) in the revised version as presented by Foken et al. (2004), which rates eddy-covariance fluxes by analyzing stationarity of the flow, the development of the turbulent flow field (using the so-called integral turbulence characteristics), and the deviation of the mean vertical wind component from zero.
-Their scheme assigns quality flags on a scale from one (best) to nine (worst) to each flux measurement.
-As a short guideline, fundamental research should be restricted to measurements with the highest data quality (classes one to three), while classes four to six indicate good quality, and data can be used for calculating solid averages or long-term budgets of the exchange fluxes.
-Classes seven and eight may be included for averaging purposes at the user's discretion, but should be checked with care for plausibility because of significant deviations from the basic theoretical assumptions for the eddy-covariance technique.
-Measurements rated with quality class nine should be discarded in any case.
-This classification does not include a test for the presence of advective fluxes, which can act as a large selective systematic error in the measurements and introduce large uncertainties into long-term budgets in addition to small errors in half-hourly measurements.
+The flux data quality assessment is described in detail in Sect.
+3.3.
+No friction velocity threshold ( $u$ criterion) was applied to filter out measurements with low turbulence intensities.

 For the 25 sites that participated in this study, on average three months of flux data (minimum two months, maximum five months, Table 2) were provided (76 months of total raw data).
-The majority of the data (93%, or 71 months) was sent as raw data files by the cooperating research teams and uniformly processed with the flux processing software at the University of Bayreuth (TK2, Mauder et al., 2007a).
-At the two sites that provided processed fluxes instead of eddy-covariance raw data for this study, data processing protocols exactly matched that of the TK2, ensuring a uniform data processing for the entire study.
+The majority of the data (93%, or 71 months) was sent as raw data files by the cooperating research teams and uniformly processed with the flux processing software at the University of Bayreuth (TK2, Mauder et al., 2008).
+At the two sites that provided processed fluxes instead of eddycovariance raw data for this study, data processing protocols exactly matched that of the TK2, ensuring a uniform data processing for the entire study.
 The average data loss due to gaps in the raw data was 9.2% (minimum 0.3%, maximum 37.6%).
 For the majority of the sites (14), the data loss due to gaps was below 5%.